 - Selenium struggles – Testers may not be afraid of a challenge, but Selenium is a tool that has a lot of uncharted territories.
 Learning test automation in the first place takes a good amount of time to master.
-Even once you get your bearings with learning a coding language and using tools like Selenium, complications can pop up and interrupt your script writing.
+Even once you get your bearings with learning a coding language and getting comfortable with Selenium testing, complications can pop up and interrupt your script writing.
 Dynamic web pages, alerts, multiple tabs, and validation can all be problematic if you haven’t learned how to handle them, which is why we have a guide for common Selenium challenges.
 Alternatively, to keep testers on their toes, check out our tips on how to write a bad Selenium test.

 - Internet Explorer – Cross-browser testing is scary on its own, but the most frightening thing any tester can come in contact with is Internet Explorer.
 It seems no matter how great a web page looks on Chrome, Safari, and Firefox, Internet Explorer will always be an outlier during your screenshot comparison tests.
 Unfortunately, other than continuing to run manual and automated tests in IE, there’s no way to avoid this nightmare since (for some reason) it still holds a percentage of browser market share.

-While (most of) these worst practices have not proven fatal, they can be detrimental to Agile teams that focus on committing more integrations and delivering quality software quicker.
+While (most of) these worst practices have not proven fatal, they can be detrimental to Agile and DevOps teams that focus on committing more integrations, continuously testing, and delivering quality software quicker.
 At the end of the day, nothing is scarier to software testers than being in a position that prevents them from doing their jobs.